containers/crun-vm/README.md

     --cloud-init examples/cloud-init/config
 ```

-You should now be able to login with the default `fedora` username and password
+You should now be able to log in with the default `fedora` username and password
 `pass`.

 #### Ignition